DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Training and Evaluation Details

 \subsection{MetaWorld}

-\textbf{Dataset.} The MetaWorld dataset is constructed from two sources: scripted expert policies and reinforcement learning (RL) exploration.
-MetaWorld provides scripted policies for each of its 50 tasks, which we use to generate 4,000 episodes totaling 350K environment steps.
+\textbf{Dataset.} MetaWorld dataset is constructed from two sources: scripted expert policies and reinforcement learning (RL) exploration.
+MetaWorld provides scripted policies for all of its 50 tasks, which we use to generate 4,000 episodes totaling 350K environment steps.
 For the RL data, we train a multi-task SAC agent on all 50 tasks for 12 million transitions, reaching an average success rate of 21\%.
 To create a representative prior dataset, we uniformly subsample from the SAC replay buffer across all tasks, yielding 1 million environment steps—approximately 3× larger than the scripted data.
 For each target task, we generate 5 expert demonstrations using the scripted policy as $\mathcal{D}_{target}$.
-We thank Julian Yapeter and Karl Pertsch for their assistance in dataset generation.

 \textbf{Datamodel estimation using \method{}.} We cluster the prior dataset at the trajectory level and use 5 demonstrations from $\mathcal{D}_{target}$ to compute the proxy objective.
 We then compute the datamodels using the \emph{regression-based} datamodel estimator.
 The top 10\% of prior trajectories, ranked by the datamodels, are selected to form $\mathcal{D}_{sel}$.